flander23/2021_Spring_finals/README.md

 There is high correlation between weather and app click-through rate.

-### H3: From an overall perspective, the different situations of consumers affect the choice of app they want to open.
+### H3: The screen position of apps affect their popularities

-Concluding from all the analysis above and the model we created.
-The different situations of consumers affect the choice of app they want to open.
+Through a large number of simulations, the position of the program on the screen does affect the click-through rate of apps.
+(More Details on the datingapp_mcs.ipynb)